Rajpratik71/linux-manPages/lsb_release.md

               Display all of the above information.

        -s, --short
               Use the short output format for any information displayed.
 This format omits the leading header(s).

        -h, --help
               Show summary of options.

 NOTES
        This is a reimplementation of the lsb_release command provided by the Free Standards Group.
 Any bugs are solely the responsibility of the author below.

-       Detection of systems using a mix of packages  from  various  distribu‐ tions  or  releases is something of a black art; the current heuristic tends to assume that the installation is of the earliest  distribution which  is  still  being  used  by apt but that heuristic is subject to error.
+       Detection of systems using a mix of packages from various distributions or releases is something of a black art; the current heuristic tends to assume that the installation is of the earliest distribution which is still being used by apt but that heuristic is subject to error.

 SEE ALSO
        lsb(8)